The best pH meter to test soil conditions

 View on Walmart

 This pH meter kit from the testing supplying company Apera Instruments is an excellent all-around choice for maintaining healthy soil with regular pH testing.
 Made from high-quality plastic and powered by AAA batteries, the digital screen is easy to read and the single-pronged probe is clearly designed to last more than a growing season.
-We recommend swinging for the full kit, which includes a carrying case and storage solution, to maintain the life of this quality product.

 Pros